-When diagnosed early and provided with the supports they need, individuals with FASD are resilient and offer many strengths (Centers for Disease Control and Prevention, 2017).
+When diagnosed early and provided with the supports they need, individuals with FASD are resilient and thrive (Centers for Disease Control and Prevention, 2017).

 The best time to tell a child they have FASD will be different for each child.
-A good time could be when your child starts asking questions about why things are different for them or when they notice they are different than other children.
-Begin as soon as you see your child questioning their challenges, so they do not develop a negative self-image.
-Talk to your child as long as they are interested and then talk about other subjects.
+A good time could be when your child starts asking questions about why things are different for them.
+You could also tell them when they notice they are different than other children.
+Begin explaining to them that their brain is different as soon as you see your child questioning their challenges.
+The goal is to avoid that they develop a negative self-image.
+Talk to your child as long as they are interested, and weave it in the conversation among less threatening topics.

 Things to keep in mind when discussing FASD with your child:

 - Keep the conversation light and simple.
-Remember your child’s developmental age can be half their chronological age
+Remember your child’s developmental age can differ from their chronological age

 - Use language that is easy for your child to understand